imversed/imversed/docs/For User/Digital Wallets/03 Keplr.md

 Note: The Keplr extension is officially supported only on Chromium-based explorers.

 The [Keplr](https://www.keplr.app/) browser extension is a wallet for accessing applications in the Cosmos ecosystem and managing user identities.
-It can be used to connect to Evmos through the official testnet and request Funds from the Faucet.
+It can be used to connect to Imversed through the official testnet and request Funds from the Faucet.

 ## Set Up Keplr
 Note: Further information about the process of setting up Keplr can be found in the official [Keplr Documentation](https://keplr.crunch.help/getting-started) or in this [Medium article](https://medium.com/chainapsis/how-to-use-keplr-wallet-40afc80907f6).